I came upon a winter garden,

 Warms my heart taking notice of His creation on an otherwise chilled winter day.

-1. Thank you!
+Thank you!
 I have my gardening books out…a bit of spring dreaming in these winter days.
 Indoors, we have an orange tree and a lemon tree.
 Believe it or not, there is fruit on both trees.
 It is really something to see that citrus fruit in the midst of winter.
-(It is also a lot of work, keeping those trees by a sunny window, watering, and fertilizing.) πŸ™‚ Still, they are worth it!
+(It is also a lot of work, keeping those trees by a sunny window, watering, and fertilizing.) π Still, they are worth it!

-15. A beautiful winter garden, Linda, and what a lovely metaphor it makes.
+A beautiful winter garden, Linda, and what a lovely metaphor it makes.
 I love all the seasons, including the dark cold days of winter.
 They each bring gifts that I’m happy to unwrap.
 Your poems are wonderful and fit together perfectly.

-1. Thank you!
+Thank you!
 You are right about the seasons…I like the change each season brings.
 There is always something new to look forward to, even as we enjoy the present time.

 Beautiful photos, too.
 I like the color (sunset?) behind the trees and the snow in the foreground.

-1. The moon was so bright, it woke me up one night!
+The moon was so bright, it woke me up one night!
 The whole back yard was just flooded with light.
-I could see deep into the woods…quite awesome! πŸ™‚ Clouds again today…It is certainly still ‘soup weather’.
+I could see deep into the woods…quite awesome! π Clouds again today…It is certainly still ‘soup weather’.
 (I like when you post pictures of all your delicious homemade foods…) I am envisioning now one of your pots of soup on a cold winter’s day!

-1. That moonlight must have been amazing!
+That moonlight must have been amazing!

-17. Your poem speaks beautifully of the peace we experience at this quieter time of year.
+Your poem speaks beautifully of the peace we experience at this quieter time of year.
 As for summer?
 After 40 years in FL, I had enough ultra-hot and humid weather to last me a lifetime!
 Now that we’re settled in the Midwest, I revel in these cozy, hunker-down days of winter with coffee or hot tea beside me!
 ‘Tis the season to rest a bit–the planting beds will require attention soon enough!

-1. It seems we are in for an early spring…the ground hog did not see his shadow! πŸ™‚ Either way, the winter season is a quieter time before the onset of busy springtime days.
+It seems we are in for an early spring…the ground hog did not see his shadow! π Either way, the winter season is a quieter time before the onset of busy springtime days.
 (It is certainly a good time to contemplate the garden, visions of what soon will be.)
 It is a very restorative thing to think about.
 And never has the work of the garden looked so easy, but in the winter months of planning!!!
 It must have something to do with the cozy glow of the fireplace and the glossy magazine photos of roses growing on a trellis, and the biggest tomatoes that you have ever seen…

-18. how are you? long time no post?
+how are you? long time no post?

-1. It has not been that long! πŸ™‚ I read a very good book, “Messy minimalism, Realistic strategies for the rest of us.”, by Rachelle Crawford.
+It has not been that long! π I read a very good book, “Messy minimalism, Realistic strategies for the rest of us.”, by Rachelle Crawford.
 It was a great book and very inspiring.
 I have been ‘editing’ a great many items…holiday items for the children we know longer need, clothes to donate, etc. I still have my mom’s boxes of things, cards, letters, and photo albums.
 I am spring-cleaning in the midst of winter!!!
 I am pleased with the progress, though I have not parted with any of my cookbooks yet…

-1. There is something magical about a winter garden…we know good things await and we must be patient!
+There is something magical about a winter garden…we know good things await and we must be patient!
 I have a garden angel in my side garden…I love to look at it in these winter months.
 It could use some cleaning-up right about now, but it is a happy thing.
 I have kept it in the same spot where I placed it many years ago when my children were still little.
 I can see it through my dining room window, winter, summer, spring, and fall.
 If it snows, I love it best because it looks so lovely covered in snow.
 In the summer, I put different flowers there from year to year.
 It is a remembrance of seasons past, and the promise of each new summer.

-20. Linda, you paint a magical dreamy world in your poem, the wonder and endless possibilities are tantalising!
+Linda, you paint a magical dreamy world in your poem, the wonder and endless possibilities are tantalising!
 Yes, the seasons are askew and we are rescuing the early daffodils as winter winds returned.

-1. I have already brought a bunch of daffodils into the house.
+I have already brought a bunch of daffodils into the house.
 More of them keep popping up here and there.
 The weather has really been up and down…very cold, and then warm and sunny.
 It is that mixed-up time of year, but spring is definitely on its way!

-21. Linda, there are so many details to treasure from this post.
+Linda, there are so many details to treasure from this post.
 First, winter is indeed a time for reflection for those of us in the Northern Hemisphere.
 The slower pace offers extra time to think about the life we have as springtime waits in the wings.
 Second, we are blessed to have a Savior who reflects His light from a blood-stained cross.
 Thank you for sharing your poetry, photography, and narrative.
 God’s peace to you and your family.

-1. Wishing you and your family peace as well…Spring will soon be upon us.
+Wishing you and your family peace as well…Spring will soon be upon us.
 Winter is a quiet time, and also a time for planning.
 I like to think of winter as fresh pages to write upon.
 Beyond a doubt, springtime thoughts show up on those pages!!!